 Have a special photo restored and transfer it into a frame, before wrapping it up with lots of TLC.
 Or maybe you can have a selection of pictures printed off to put in a multi frame or tie them in a bundle with some ribbon.
 Finishing off with a gift tag.

 Have something meaningful framed.
 Years ago, I had Neil’s running medals framed.
 It made him teary when he unwrapped it on Christmas Day.

-A beautiful keyring is lovely if somebody has just moved into a new home, passed their driving test or even if they have just got a new business premises.
+A beautiful keyring is lovely if somebody has just moved into a new home, passed their driving test, got a new business premises etc.

-If they are off on holiday – foreign currency with a little travel guide for the country, they are visiting would be great.
+If they are off on holiday.
+Foreign currency with a travel guide for the appropriate country.